-Indicator 3.1: Enough furniture of each type is required for the number of children present: routine care, play, and learning.
+Indicator 3.4: "Most" means observed seats work for almost all the children present, although 1 or 2 may be less comfortable.

 Indicator 5.1: All furniture needs are based on the maximum number of children allowed to enroll.
 Consider individual storage needs required throughout the year.

-Indicator 5.2: At least one example of furniture that supports self-help is required for each age group present during the observation.
+Indicator 5.2: At least one example of furniture that supports self-help in routines and one example that supports self-help in play is required for each age group present during the observation.
 It is possible that one example may meet the needs of more than one age group.